Sensus Healthcare, Inc. Commitments Disclosure

 The Company is party to certain legal proceedings in the ordinary course of business.
 The Company assesses, in conjunction with its legal counsel, the need to record a liability for litigation and related contingencies.

-In 2015, the Company learned that the Department of Justice (the “Department”) had commenced an investigation of the billing to Medicare by a physician who had treated patients with the Company’s SRT-100.
-The Department subsequently advised the Company that it was considering expanding the investigation to determine whether the Company had any involvement in physician’s use of certain reimbursements codes.
-The Company has received two Civil Investigative Demands from the Department seeking documents and written responses in connection with its investigation.
+In August 2019, the Company received a Civil Investigative Demand from the Department of Justice (the “Department”) seeking documents and written responses in connection with an investigation of the billing to Medicare by a physician who had treated patients with the Company’s SRT-100.
+The Department subsequently advised the Company that it was considering expanding the investigation to determine whether the Company had any involvement in the physician’s use of certain reimbursements codes.
 The Company has fully cooperated with the Department.
 The Company disputes that it has engaged in any wrongdoing with respect to such reimbursement claims; among other considerations, the Company does not submit claims for reimbursement or provide coding or billing advice to physicians.
 To the Company’s knowledge, the Department has made no determination as to whether the Company engaged in any wrongdoing, or whether to pursue any legal action against the Company.
 Should the Department decide to pursue legal action, the Company believes it has strong and meritorious defenses and will vigorously defend itself.
-As of December 31, 2024, the Company was unable to estimate the cost associated with this matter.
+As of December 31, 2025, the Company was unable to estimate the cost, if any, associated with this matter.

 About Commitments Disclosures